VLAG Open Rounds

 The call text can be downloaded here.

 The research proposal template can be downloaded here.

 For additional information please contact Vesna Prsic.

-The VLAG Graduate Programme involves the funding of two PhD positions and aims to stimulate talented MSc students of Wageningen University to do a PhD within one of the VLAG groups.
-Applications are written and submitted by candidates who have obtained or will obtain a Wageningen MSc degree between June 2020 and December 2021.
+The VLAG Graduate Programme involves the funding of at least one PhD position and aims to stimulate talented MSc students of Wageningen University to do a PhD within one of the VLAG groups.
+Applications are written and submitted by candidates who have obtained or will obtain a Wageningen MSc degree between June 2021 and December 2022.
 The PhD candidate and his/her project must be embedded in one of the VLAG groups and thus in VLAG.